 Hello!
-My name is Keane, and I’m 37 years old.
-I’m married to Anna and I have three children – Nicky (8), Kitty (6) and Rory (5).
-As you may imagine, a lot of my time is spent with my family, but any leftover spare time these days is devoted to cycling.
+My name is Keane, and I’m 41 years old.
+I have three children – Nicky (13), Kitty (11) and Rory (9).
+As you may imagine, a lot of my time is spent with my children, but I try and spare some time for cycling.

 I first started getting into cycling properly in 2008 whilst following the Tour de France, mainly so I would have some idea of what a friend was talking about!
 Slowly I started getting the hang of what was going on, the meaning of words like peloton and maillot jaune, and my interest increased.
 As Cavendish and Wiggins started enjoying success at the Tour, I decided that I wanted to get a bike.
 I started following pro cycling even more, learning about the Classics, the other Grand Tours and more.

 Getting a Bike

 I finally got a road bike in March 2012, a Carrera TDF from Halfords.
 At the time I thought £300 was a lot to spend on a bike!
 My first ride was laughable – in ten minutes I managed around a mile and a quarter, after which I had to sit down for 50 minutes as I was so out of breath!
 Slowly but surely I got better, and after a few months I was regularly going out for 20 miles at a time.